Peg Leg Porker

 Best Side: Mac & Cheese

 Interior Description: Inside The Source, so it has an industrial concrete feel and vibe to it.
-With the upscale location and feeling to Smok, it’s a welcomed surprise to see the meat and beer prices not reflect the environment
+With the upscale location and feel to Smok, it’s a welcome surprise to see the meat and beer prices not reflect the environment

 Pro Tip: Don’t sleep on the turkey, but brisket is king here.